GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 This Subgroup-sized FFT is the fastest it can be, since all elements of the FFT can be made resident in registers and the element swaps we talked about in the previous section can be implemented as subgroup XOR shuffles, which is a SPIR-V intrinsic and modern GPUs usually have hardware to perform this shuffle operation fast.

 What happens for bigger-sized FFTs?
-Well, up to $2 \cdot \text{MaxWorkgroupSize}$ (where $\text{MaxWorkgroupSize}$ is, as the name implies, the maximum number of threads your device can launch in a single workgroup) you can still use the same exact DIF and DIT algorithms, but using shared memory to perform the shuffles.
+Well, up to $2 \cdot \text{MaxWorkgroupSize}$ (where $\text{MaxWorkgroupSize}$ is the maximum number of threads you are willing to launch in a single workgroup) you can still use the same exact DIF and DIT algorithms, but using shared memory to perform the shuffles.
 We call these FFTs "Workgroup-sized".
 We implement our own generic library for what we call workgroup shuffles: they perform the operation of swapping values between threads in the same workgroup, mimicking what subgroup shuffles do but at the workgroup level.

 To do this, we essentially have all threads in a workgroup write their elements to shared memory, barrier to make sure every thread is done writing, then make threads read their values from shared memory.
 It is slower than a subgroup shuffle since it involves barriering, but it's miles better in terms of latency than going through global memory.

 We only use this when necessary: for example, if running a forward FFT on a sequence of length $4 \cdot \text{SubgroupSize}$, only the first stage needs to do such a barrier.
 At the second stage we run two Subgroup-sized FFTs, which we established can be done by a single subgroup with subgroup shuffling.
 In the case of an inverse FFT (go look at a DIT diagram if you want), this order would be reversed and only the last stage would need a workgroup shuffle.

+The advantages of using subgroup shuffles at the smallest level aren't just because of speed, but also because of the shared memory footprint: if you wanted to do such a shuffle fast using shared memory, you'd need to multiply the amount of shared memory by the number of elements in a shared memory bank to ensure every element ends up in a different bank, otherwise you WILL run into bank conflicts.
+So you avoid this memory/speed tradeoff altogether.

 What about a "bigger than Workgroup"-sized FFTs?
 For example, take a sequence of length $4 \cdot \text{MaxWorkgroupSize}$.
 With our algorithm, we'd need $2 \cdot \text{MaxWorkgroupSize}$ threads in a single workgroup to achieve this.
 That's where virtual threading comes in!